-My field is a combination of multiple subject areas that are all equally important.
-An emphasisis to my students in my teaching is that understanding how to design a visually appealing label that complies with regulatory guidelines is no less important a skill than understanding how to calculate the shelf life of a new food product or how to determine a product’s fragility.
-As an instructor with the privilege of exposing students to my discipline for the first time, I believe it is my responsibility to prepare future packaging students to engage in the interdisciplinarity of packaging by developing relationships with their peers across disciplines.
-Packaging is at its core is interdisciplinary; bringing in outside voices through articles from many different sources and expert guest speakers discussing different areas of expertise within the field can demonstrate that core.
+The packaging field is a combination of multiple subject areas that are all equally important.
+A key concept I emphasize to my students in my teaching is that understanding how to design a visually appealing label that complies with regulatory guidelines is no less important a skill than understanding how to calculate the shelf life of a new food product or how to determine a product’s fragility.
+As an instructor with the privilege of exposing students to the discipline for the first time, I believe it is my responsibility to prepare future packaging students to engage in the interdisciplinarity of packaging by developing relationships with their peers across disciplines.
+Packaging is at its core is interdisciplinary; bringing in outside voices through articles from many different sources and expert guest speakers discussing different areas of expertise within the field are some of the ways I can demonstrate that core to my students.